dankeboy36/trbr/README.md

 When using `-b, --fqbn`, you can also include:

-- `-c, --arduino-cli-config` Path to the Arduino CLI configuration file (valid only with FQBN)
+- `--arduino-cli-config` Path to the Arduino CLI configuration file (valid only with FQBN)
 - `--additional-urls <urls>` Comma-separated list of additional URLs for Arduino Boards Manager (valid only with FQBN)

 ### Common Options